 In allied health, only the AAS in medical office management is transferable.
 This can be transferred to NAU to complete the B.S. in Health Sciences program.

-The medical assisting program is accredited through the American Medical Technologists
+The medical assisting program is accredited through the American Medical Technologists and accreditation is valid through 12/31/2019.

 Teaching loads

-The full‐time faculty members are responsible for teaching courses and assessing learning outcome in the assigned discipline.
+The full‐time faculty members are responsible for teaching courses and assessing learning outcomes in the assigned discipline.
 He/she is also responsible for providing assistance and academic advising to students outside of regularly scheduled class time.
 In addition, there are requirements to oversee clinical skills such as one hundred eighty hours per student externships in medical assisting.

 Part time faculty members have the same responsibilities as above but on a part‐time basis.